Saucony Kinvara 4 Review Facts

 The Kinvara 4 boasts of a very sleek design, and many runners have praised this edition for its sharp looks, with some having made the decision to buy these shoes for that very reason.
 There is also plenty of color variations and combinations to choose between, including white, red, Navy, orange, gray, blue, yellow, black, citron, and even slime!
 The color variations and combinations available are eye-catching and runners are sure to find a combination that works for their sensibilities.
 After all, there’s nothing wrong with style preference.
 Choose what fits you best!

 Unfortunately, it has been reported that this shoe has some minor durability issues.
-Although Saucony has added high durability rubber to high-wear areas on the previous edition, which were an improvement, do not plan on being able to wear a pair of Kinvara 4’s indefinitely.
+Although Saucony has added high durability rubber to high-wear areas on the previous edition, which is an improvement, do not plan on being able to wear a pair of Kinvara 4’s indefinitely.
 The seamless upper is great, but it does not last as long as many of more layered uppers.
 That said, if you’re a runner looking for performance and want to transition to a minimalist shoe, the Kinvara 4 is a great place to start—just not one that is in it for the long haul.

-The Kinvara 4 is an excellent choice if you are switching to minimalist shoe, as its 4mm heel-to-toe drop helps make a swift transit to the minimalist style while protecting your legs and feet.
+The Kinvara 4 is an excellent choice if you are switching to a minimalist shoe, as its 4mm heel-to-toe drop helps make a swift transit to the minimalist style while protecting your legs and feet.
 Extra cushioning has been introduced into the heel areas in the midsole with the help of memory foam heel pads.
-However, if some break in time is still required to ensure that the muscles on your legs are not stretched too quickly.
+However, some break-in time is still required to ensure that the muscles on your legs are not stretched too quickly.
 In addition, these are strictly minimalist shoes that shouldn’t be considered safe for more difficult or dangerous terrain or for more extreme climes.
 The thin, lightweight, seamless upper will not protect the foot against the rain or snow, and although there is carbon rubber in high-wear areas of the outsole, much of the outsole itself is still EVA foam and prone to hazardous materials that can be found in nature or even on the road.

 According to many reviewers, if the Mizuno Wave Prophecy 3 is appreciated at highest responsiveness, the Kinvara 4 is considered as having the second most responsive ride—which is quite a compliment.
 The Kinvara 4 provides a natural, responsive feel